TIBCOSoftware/tci-flogo/docs/content/building-extensions/sample-extensions/amazon-sqs/_index.md

 weight: 255
 ---

-Let's develop a connector for [Amazon Simple Queue Service](https://aws.amazon.com/sqs/), also known as SQS and create two activities that will use the SQS connector to send and receive messages.
+Let's develop a connector for [Amazon Simple Queue Service](https://aws.amazon.com/sqs/), also known as SQS by creating one activity and one trigger that will use the SQS connector to send and receive messages.

 To follow along, please make sure you have: